Jeffrey Epstein fund abruptly halts payouts to victims

-NEW YORK (AP) — A fund set up to provide money to victims of financier Jeffrey Epstein has abruptly suspended payouts, saying Thursday that it has temporarily run out of money.
+NEW YORK (AP) — A fund set up to provide money to dozens of women who said they were abused by financier Jeffrey Epstein when they were as young as 14 has abruptly suspended payouts, saying Thursday that it has temporarily run out of money.

 The announcement by the Epstein Victims’ Compensation Program came through a release that blamed the suspension on uncertainty about the liquidity of estate assets needed to finance payouts.

+Officials said the fund would have up to $630 million when it started its operations last June.
+But the shutdown came after only $50 million had been paid out, according to a release put out by the fund, which was established with the approval of a judge in the Virgin Islands.

-Payments will not resume before March 25, the deadline to file claims.
+It said payments will not resume before March 25, the deadline to file claims.
 The deadline to register for the program is Monday.

-According to the release, the program’s 150 claims to date have far exceeded expectations.
-So far, $50 million in claims has been paid out.
+According to the release, the program’s 150 claims to date have far exceeded expectations; when the fund began, the program said there was expected to be over 70 claims.

 Jordy Feldman, the fund’s administrator, said the suspension of payouts was necessary to protect those who have not yet resolved their claims.